-If you/your family have special circumstances that you believe should be taken into consideration-for example, a source of income is no longer being received or a significant change in income was experienced in 2022 or is expected for 2023-we may be able to make adjustments for you based on your actual 2022 income or expected 2023 income.
-You can contact an advisor in the Student Financial Service Center or review the Special Circumstances form (the form for 2023-24 becomes available in February 2023) and submit it with the documents indicated on the form.
+If you/your family have special circumstances that you believe should be taken into consideration-for example, a source of income is no longer being received or a significant change in income was experienced in 2023 or is expected for 2024-we may be able to make adjustments for you based on your actual 2023 income or expected 2024 income.
+You should contact an advisor in the Student Financial Service Center or review the Special Circumstances form (the form for 2024-25 becomes available in late spring 2024) and submit it with any required documents.
 We will review it and let you know if any additional documentation is required.
-Students must have already submitted the 2023-24 FAFSA and been offered financial aid based on actual information before a special circumstance request will be considered.
+Students must have already submitted the 2024-25 FAFSA and been offered financial aid based on actual information before a special circumstance request will be considered.